 The prediction for the shape of the neutrino energy spectrum of the K2K beam has significant uncertainty, up to 20% at higher energies.
 This prediction uses a Sanford-Wang parameterization of hadron production data and is verified using pion monitors downstream from the target[17].
-For the oscillation analysis, this energy spectrum is measured[19] using data from the near detectors.
+This energy spectrum is measured using data from the near detectors and is used as input to the oscillation analysis [19].
 The energy spectrum analysis is a simultaneous fit to the muon momentum and muon angle distributions from charged current interactions in the one-kiloton water Cerenkov detector, the SciFi detector, and the SciBar detector.
 The free parameters in this fit are a scale factor for the flux in eight energy regions, a scale factor for non quasi-elastic events, and many sytematic error parameters specific to each detector.
 For this paper, the above procedure defines the baseline Monte Carlo prediction for the SciFi detector data, prior to any fitting for the axial-vector mass, and is used throughout the discussion and plots in this Sec.
 III.
-This default MC simulation also uses zero charged current coherent pion and $\mathbf{M}A^{QE}=1.1~\mathrm{GeV}$.
-The resonance single-pion cross section also involves its own axial-vector term with its own $\mathbf{M}A^{1\pi}=1.1~\mathrm{GeV}$.
+This default MC simulation also uses zero charged current coherent pion and $M_A^{QE} = 1.1$ GeV.
+The resonance single-pion cross section also involves its own axial-vector term with its own $M_A^{1\pi} = 1.1$ GeV.
 The analysis described in Sec.
 IV and V is mostly independent from the energy spectrum analysis, but uses a similar strategy.